The one brand in the world that really needs no introduction.

 It’s unsurprising then, that when we booked our dates in for Paris, a visit to Disneyland Paris and Walt Disney Studios Park was top of my to-do list!

-With high expectations, we set off on the train (an incredibly easy way to get to the parks) to see if our Parisian Disney dreams could live up to our past experiences.
+With high expectations, we set off on a train day trip (an incredibly easy way to get to the parks) to see if our Parisian Disney dreams could live up to our past experiences.

 Disney – A Step Above